andrew/ultimate-awesome/README.md

 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
 - [stars](https://github.com/jameswlane/stars) - A curated list of my GitHub stars.
 - [Awesome-Dialogue-System-Papers](https://github.com/jaromirsalamon/Awesome-Dialogue-System-Papers) - 💬A curated list of incredible amount of publications related to Dialogue Systems especially Chatbots and Chit-chat Systems.
+- [awesome-kaia](https://github.com/kaiachain/awesome-kaia) - This page introduces all links related to kaia’s core development and ecosystem.
 - [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.
 - [awesome-gamedev](https://github.com/KolegaLiterat/awesome-gamedev) - I just made this list to arrange different gamedev resources.
 - [awesome-identity](https://github.com/kvnyu24/awesome-identity) - A curated list of resources related to identity, privacy, and reputation.
 - [awesome-video-channels](https://github.com/l1cafe/awesome-video-channels) - :desktop_computer:  A curated list of online video channels for learning just about anything!.
 - [practice-python-programming-projects](https://github.com/labex-labs/practice-python-programming-projects) - Build real Python projects with 92 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [awesome-ai](https://github.com/lemooljiang/awesome-ai) - Awesome AI project, and APP useage.
-- [awesome-legged-locomotion](https://github.com/lgkimjy/awesome-legged-locomotion) - A curated list of awesome resources related to legged locomotion.
-It also includes helpful papers for those who are just starting to learn about the legged system.
 - [awesome-lilypad](https://github.com/lilypad-tech/awesome-lilypad) - Lilypad examples, use cases, and more!.
 - [awesome-neocities](https://github.com/lime360/awesome-neocities) - A curated directory for awesome Neocities resources.
 - [awesome-wix](https://github.com/loeiks/awesome-wix) - List of some tools, code packages and tutorials related with Wix ecosystem.